 - 1. All accidents and incidents MUST BE reported on the official school Accident/ Incident Report Form.
-These are available in the staffroom and classrooms. - 2.
+This is a digital form and is accessible by all staff via Aladdin & a QR code is displayed in each classroom in the school. - 2.
 These report forms are regularly reviewed by The Principal; - 3.
 The completed accident forms are located in The Principal's office. - 4.
 Any injury serious enough to require outside medical attention must be reported by the quickest possible means to the School Principal.
 It is the responsibility of all staff to ensure accidents, near misses and dangerous occurrences are reported. - 5.
 The principal/ deputy principal will attend the site of injury and report all material facts as accurately as possible.